Return Prediction for Mean-Variance Portfolio Selection: How Decision-Focused Learning Shapes Forecasting Models: Background

-While the concept of DFL is straightforward, there are some obstacles when implementing them.
+While the concept of DFL is straightforward, there are some obstacles when implementing it.
 The major issue in DFL implementation is the difficulty of calculating gradients for model training.
 Let $\mathcal{L}$ be the DFL loss, analogous to the concept of regret.
 In order to proceed with gradient-based learning, it is necessary to differentiate $\mathcal{L}$ with respect to the model parameter $\theta$.
 The gradient can be expressed as follows based on the chain rule:

-The first term on the right hand side should not be a problem, because the DFL loss consists of the objective function of optimization problem, and thus, it should be mostly differentiated with respect to $w^*$ analytically.
-The third term can be computed in the same way as for usual gradient-based learning of most prediction models.
-However, the second term is the gradient of the optimal solution of an optimization problem, making differentiation extremely tricky.
-Even if the solution is continuous, the second gradient must be calculated through the argmin or argmax operation\cite{wilder2019melding}.
+The first term on the right-hand side should not be a problem, because the DFL loss consists of the objective function of the optimization problem, and thus, it should be mostly differentiated with respect to $w^*$ analytically.
+The third term can be computed in the same way as for the usual gradient-based learning of most prediction models.
+However, the second term is the gradient of the optimal solution of an optimization problem, which is extremely tricky.
+Even if the solution is continuous, the second gradient must be calculated through an argmin or argmax operation \cite{wilder2019melding}.

-A number of studies have tried to overcome this computational issue of DFL. \cite{amos2017optnet, agrawal2019differentiable} proposed methodologies for integrating optimization problems into neural networks.
-Recent studies including \cite{elmachtoub2022smart, mulamba2020contrastive, mandi2022decision, shah2022decision} proposed to use surrogate functions to avoid direct calculation of the second gradient.
+Several approaches have been developed to integrate optimization problems into neural networks \cite{amos2017optnet, agrawal2019differentiable}.
+To avoid direct calculation of the second gradient, recent work has introduced surrogate functions \cite{elmachtoub2022smart, mulamba2020contrastive, mandi2022decision, shah2022decision, shah2024leaving, jeon2025locally}.
 Note that this study aims to analyze how DFL affects the prediction model, and thus, the efficiency of training is not an important issue.
 Hence, we calculate loss function values by directly solving optimization problems.